reduxjs/reselect/README.md

 ### Q: Are there TypeScript Typings?

 A: Yes!
-They are included and referenced in `package.json`.
-They should Just Work™.
+Reselect is now written in TS itself, so they should Just Work™.

 ### Q: How can I make a [curried](https://github.com/hemanth/functional-programming-jargon#currying) selector?